-Allergy shots, desensitization, hyposensitization, injections, or immunotherapy - whatever term you use, is the treatment of allergic disorders by injecting small doses of allergen to the allergic patient.
-The procedure usually takes many weeks or months and begins with a small amount of a highly diluted allergen which is injected in the upper arm, just under the skin.
-Each week, increasing amounts of allergen are injected first by increasing the dose, followed by an increase in concentration until the patient reaches a "top" dose-either the strongest dose we offer or the highest amount tolerated by the patient.
+Allergy shots are also described as desensitization, hyposensitization, allergy injections or allergen immunotherapy.
+Allergy shots treat allergic disorders by injecting small doses of an allergen into the allergic patient.
+The procedure usually takes many weeks or months and begins with a small amount of a highly diluted allergen that is injected in the upper arm, just under the skin.
+Each week, increasing amounts of allergen are injected, first by increasing the dose, followed by an increase in concentration.
+This continues until the patient reaches a top dose, which is either the strongest dose available or the highest amount the patient can tolerate.

-Once the patient reaches this "top" dose we call this the maintenance dose and we continue weekly injections at this level.
-Hopefully the patient is experiencing relief of symptoms and possibly is decreasing the use of their medication.
-Depending upon the time and how the patient is doing we try to stretch out the interval between shots to every 2, 3 and eventually every 4 weeks.
-Reactions to the shots may cause us to slow down the program and even go backwards.
-We are trying to achieve a maximum dose with no side effects and excellent control of the symptoms.
+Once the patient reaches this top dose that amount becomes the maintenance dose, and weekly injections continue at that level.
+Hopefully, the patient experiences relief of symptoms and can possibly decrease the use of their medication.
+Depending on how the patient is doing, the interval between shots can be stretched to every two, three and eventually four weeks.
+Reactions to the shots may require slowing down the program and even going backwards.
+The goal is to achieve a maximum dose with no side effects and excellent control of the symptoms.

-The allergy shots may be missed due to illness or vacation.
-Depending on the individual situation adjustment in dose and schedule will be made.
-If you have a significant fever or flu or if you are actually wheezing the "shot" needs to be cancelled and rescheduled for a week later.
+Allergy shots may be missed due to illness or vacation.
+Depending on the individual situation, your doctor will make an adjustment in dose and schedule.
+If you have a significant fever or flu, or if you are wheezing, the allergy shot needs to be cancelled and rescheduled for a week later.

 There is also no way to know how long a patient will do well after the program is stopped.
-Some may have life-long relief, others may have a relapse.
+Some patients may have life-long relief; other patients may have a relapse.
 With relapses, another course should be started.

-If after one year of treatment and the patient is at a "top" maintenance dose and there is no change in the symptoms - we need to consider:
+If the patient is at a top (maintenance) dose for one year, and there is no change in the symptoms, possible reasons include:

 - Lack of environmental control